sbrentan/sdn-on-demand-slices/README.md

 h1 python3 commands/send_packet.py -ip 10.0.0.3 -t udp -p 9999
 ```

-To run a command in background from a specific host (e.g. h3 iperf) inside mininet window:
+To run a command in background from a specific host (e.g. h3 iperf) inside Mininet window:

-h1 (client) performs bandwitdh test on h3 (server).
+h1 (client) performs a bandwitdh test on h3 (server).
 The controller service_slicing.py is configured to allow the UDP port 9999 to have a max bandwidth of 10 Mbps.
 If the port change (e.g. if we put 9998), the max bandwidth drops to 1 Mbps.
 The following command specify:

 * -s / -c: set respectively the server or client mode
 * -u: change the protocol from TCP to UDP